Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 25 November 2024 21.28.23 UTC
+- WIB: Senin, 25 November 2024 22.28.09 UTC
-- WITA: Senin, 25 November 2024 22.28.23 UTC
+- WITA: Senin, 25 November 2024 23.28.09 UTC
-- WIT: Senin, 25 November 2024 23.28.23 UTC
+- WIT: Selasa, 26 November 2024 00.28.09 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: friendship
+Kategori: nature